sassoftware/sas-container-recipes/README.md

 Once the docker run command is completed, use `docker ps` to list the running container.

 ### Log on to SAS Studio
 Go to the address `http://<myhostname>:8081` and start using SAS Studio!
+The `--addons "auth-demo"` build argument created a default user with the username 'sasdemo' and the password 'sasdemo' for product evaluation.

 <img src="docs/sas-logon-screen-sasdemo.png" alt="SAS Logon Screen" style="width: 80%; height: 80%; object-fit: contain;">